Medical questions & health advice by board certified doctors

-What causes patches to form on one's lower back?
+"What causes patches to form on one's lower back?"

 My boyfriend gets rough, patchy areas on his lower back.
 What could these be?
 He says they don't bother him, but I would worry they're connected to a more serious skin condition he hasn't addressed yet.

 The moist likely cause is simply dry skin, which will respond to exfoliation treatments and consistent application of a moisturizing lotion.
 Another possibility is a fungal infection of the skin, such as tinea versicolor.
 This can cause areas of the skin that are lighter colored than surrounding skin and occasionally scaly or itchy.
 These respond well to treatment with antifungal creams.
 Another possibility is simply eczema or an allergic reaction to some environmental contact.
 The most common sources of these reactions include a new personal care product, soap, or laundry detergent.
 Finally, some general medical conditions can present as skin patches.
 Psoriasis for example causes patchy areas of reddened skin that have a very characteristic peeling silvery scale.
 As always the diagnosis and the management of your boyfriend's specific skin concern will require a physical examination by his personal physician.
 Setting up an office visit with a primary care doctor might be recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.